djpasseyjr/ChaosReservoir/HyperParameterOpt/GenerateExperiments/Erdos/README.md

-### Location of Erdos model experiment files
+### Location of Erdos-Renyi model experiment files
-Analysis of results is located in `../Erdos`
+Analysis of results is located in `ChaosReservoir/HyperParameterOpt/Erdos`